tech611/tech611/README.md

 - 👋 Hi, I’m @tech611
-- 👀 I’m interested in ... learning javaScript
+- 👀 I’m interested in ...
+Linux,
-- 🌱 I’m currently learning ... javaScript
+- 🌱 I’m currently learning ...
+HTML, javaScript, CSS, MySQL, and Python.
-- 💞️ I’m looking to collaborate on ... javaScript
+- 💞️ I’m looking to collaborate on ...
+Linux
 - 📫 How to reach me ... tech611@gmail.com

 <!---